Prentice Mulford: Legacy and Philosophy

-His principal legacy emerged in the 1880s when he retired to a small self-built cabin in New Jersey and began writing the essays that would become the White Cross Library.
+His principal legacy was established in the 1880s when he retired to a small self-built cabin in New Jersey and began writing the essays that would become the White Cross Library.
 These writings formed the basis of his influence on the New Thought movement.
 In them, Mulford promoted a philosophy centered on self-realization, health through mental harmony, and the transformative power of thought.
 He advocated for personal spiritual authority, claiming that individuals must draw their wisdom directly from a divine source rather than books or intermediaries.
 His themes included the higher love of self, divine economy in giving and receiving energy, and the idea that the human soul evolves through many physical lifetimes toward perfection.

 Mulford rejected religious dogma and emphasized a form of mystical optimism.
 He claimed that true prayer was a forceful, silent demand directed by will and intention.
 He believed that mental attitude directly shaped external circumstances, including physical health and financial condition, although he repeatedly acknowledged that his own life did not reflect prosperity in a material sense.
 His work often warned readers to "demand first wisdom so as to know what to ask for."

 Mulford emphasized that each individual has direct access to spiritual wisdom without the need for institutional religion or fixed doctrine.
 He believed that personal experience, intuition, and inner conviction were more reliable than inherited beliefs or formal study.
-Among his core teachings were the creative power of thought, the moral and practical value of optimism, the importance of aligning oneself with natural and spiritual law, and the evolutionary development of the soul through successive lifetimes.
+Among his core teachings were the great significance of the creative power of thought, the moral and practical value of optimism, the importance of aligning oneself with natural and spiritual law, and the evolutionary development of the soul through successive lifetimes.

 Influence on the "New Thought" movement

 His influence extended beyond his lifetime, shaping the work of key New Thought figures in the early twentieth century.
-Dr. Herbert A. Parkyn, in developing his system of Suggestive Therapeutics, drew on principles Mulford had articulated decades earlier concerning the role of thought in health and self-transformation.
+Dr. Herbert A. Parkyn, in developing his system of suggestive therapeutics, drew on principles Mulford had articulated decades earlier concerning the role of thought in health and self-transformation.
 William Walker Atkinson, another major proponent of mental science, dedicated his first book to Mulford, signaling the deep impact Mulford’s writings had on the formation of New Thought psychology and its applications in personal development and metaphysical healing.
 Mulford's book Thoughts are Things served as a guide to this new belief system and is still popular today.